Light trailers and caravans

 There are a number of regulations that relate to how trailers (GVM 4.5 tonnes or less) are to be loaded and towed by a vehicle.

-Read factsheet MR 25 Light Vehicle Towing & Trailer Regulations (GVM 4.5 tonnes or less) for information on how to use trailers effectively and safely.
+Read factsheet MR 25 Light Vehicle Towing and Trailer Regulations (GVM 4.5 tonnes or less) for information on how to use trailers effectively and safely.

 Safety tips - towing a caravan